pib/cookiecutter-flask/README.rst

 Features
 --------

-- Twitter Bootstrap 3 and Fontawesome 4 with starter templates
+- Twitter Foundation 5 and Fontawesome 4 with starter templates
 - Flask-SQLAlchemy with basic User model
 - Easy database migrations with Flask-Migrate
 - Flask-WTForms with login and registration forms